 Start your journey in the Mile High City of Denver, and work your way down.
 Along the route, you can explore the Mesa Verde National Park or head into Arizona, stopping at Flagstaff for some good food and mountain town vibes before making the jaunt to the Grand Canyon.

 If you’d like to loop back, you can spend some time in New Mexico, retreat to Durango, and explore Colorado's most scenic town -- Silverton.
 Take a dip in Pagosa’s hot springs and explore Great Sand Dunes National Park and Preserve when you loop back to Colorado.

-Interested in Colorado's great outdoors?
-Read Colorado's Great Sand Dunes National Park.
+Interested in Colorado’s great outdoors?
+Read up on Colorado’s Great Sand Dunes National Park.

 If you’re up for gorgeous views and quaint historic lighthouses in coastal towns, taking a few days to traverse the coast of Maine will leave you breathless.
 With over 5,000 miles of winding coastline (yes, even more than California), Maine is a must-visit destination to explore for its food, historic lighthouses, and beautiful shorelines.

-With over 65 historic lighthouses, fresh and abundant seafood, and Acacia National Park, it's no wonder that Maine is a top road trip destination for travellers.
-If you're planning a visit, give yourself at least 4-5 days to enjoy all the state has to offer.
+With over 65 historic lighthouses, fresh and abundant seafood, and Acacia National Park, it’s no wonder that Maine is a top road trip destination for travelers.
+If you're planning a visit, give yourself at least four to five days to enjoy all the state has to offer.